A 2016 USC study suggests that some teens who never would have smoked are now vaping.

 (800) USC-CARE (800-872-2273)

 Cigarette use is the largest preventable cause of death and disease in the United States.
-Cigarette smoking kills more than 480,000 Americans annually, according to the Centers for Disease Control.
+Cigarette smoking kills more than 480,000 Americans annually, according to the Centers for Disease Control and Prevention.

-“An important question in the rapidly evolving landscape of youth tobacco product use is whether e-cigarettes are replacing cigarettes,” said Rob McConnell, the study’s senior author and professor of preventive medicine at Keck Medicine of USC.
+“An important question in the rapidly evolving landscape of youth tobacco product use is whether e-cigarettes are replacing cigarettes,” says Rob Scot McConnell, MD, the study’s senior author and professor of preventive medicine at the Keck School.
 “However, use of e-cigarettes by youth who would not otherwise have smoked results in exposure to the hazards of inhaled vaporized liquids and flavorings in e-cigarettes and may result in exposure to nicotine that can damage the adolescent brain.”

 “Because e-cigarettes are perceived as less harmful and less dangerous than combustible cigarettes, another concern is that teens may be introduced to nicotine use via e-cigarettes,” Barrington-Trimis says.
 “In California, where smoking rates are among the lowest in the country, the increase in vaping, possibly followed by increases in smoking, could erode the progress that has been made over the last several decades in tobacco control.”